 Tickets can be picked up at the speedway's ticket office until the day of the event.
 Once the event has begun tickets can be picked up at the Dirt

-What items are prohibited at the Dirt Track?
+12) What items are prohibited inside the gates?

 - Alcoholic beverages (not permitted to enter or exit the gates)